thezawad/ArduinoWSBridge/readme.md

 ## Contributions ##

-If you are a software developer, an Arduino enthusiastic or even just passing by, please make sure to push this project more, with the power of Arduino, we can now do ANYTHING !
+If you are a software developer, an Arduino enthusiastic or even just passing by, please make sure to push this project more, with the power of Arduino and the community, we can do more.

 ## TODO: ##

 - Create documentation for plugin creation
-- Create an example plugin for Youtube
+- *Create an example plugin for Youtube - **DONE***
 - Create a PIP install package